Day 1: Le Puy-en-Velay to Montbonnet (16 kilometres, 10 miles)

-The 1,522 kilometre (almost 1,000 mile) walk along the Chemin de Saint-Jacques du-Puy, from Le-Puy-en-Velay to Saint-Jean-Pied-de-Port in southern France and then on to Santiago in northern Spain, starts here on the steps of Cathédrale Notre-Dame du-Puy.
+The 1,522 kilometre (almost 1,000 mile) walk along the Chemin de Saint-Jacques du-Puy (also known as the GR 65 or Way of Saint-James) from Le Puy-en-Velay to Saint-Jean-Pied-de-Port in southern France and then on to Santiago in northern Spain, starts here on the steps of Cathédrale Notre-Dame du-Puy.

 The first pilgrim to make the journey was Bishop Gothescale who set out in the tenth century.
 The cathedral was somewhat smaller then, but word spread and other pilgrims arrived to follow in his footsteps.
 The little church was unable to cope with the influx of visitors and over the next two hundred years, a much grander church was built on the same site overlooking the town.

 Today, Le Puy-en-Velay is a town rich in historical monuments.
 It would be a shame to leap off the train and start walking without taking some time to explore the town.
 But if you are in a hurry, you can take a virtual tour here!

 Every afternoon at five-thirty, les Amis de Saint-Jacques (the Friends of Saint-Jacques) host of gathering at le Café de Pèlerins where walkers planning to set out the following day can meet, share stories and their plans for the next few days.
 If you are walking alone, this can be a good opportunity to find some walking buddies 🙂